DexerTDP/opsafewinter/README.md

 anonymous in a different way which is a win win.

-Dress casual with comfortable shoes in case you are doing a check around (which involves going on a walk on some blocks to see how everyone is.)
-Carry a simple backpack with you or a black plastic bag to carry your things as you do your run.
+Dress casual with comfortable shoes in case you are doing a check around (which involves going on a walk on some blocks to see how everyone is) carry a simple backpack with you or a black plastic bag to carry your things as you do your run.

 Will you be scared the first time you do this? hell yes.
 It will be terrifying and you'll be nervous